-Every year, Old Navy offers 4th of July T-shirts at just $5.00 for the entire family.
-Before the fireworks begin, grab a few America tees or onesies and add your own DIY flare to ensure your gang is Instagram-ready!
+Every year, Old Navy 4th of July shirts are just $5 for the entire family.
+So, before the fireworks begin, grab a few America tees or onesies and add your own DIY flare to ensure your gang is Instagram-ready!

-It’s also a fun hands-on DIY project for the kids that they’ll be proud to wear this summer.
+This is also a fun hands-on DIY project for the kids that they’ll be proud to wear this summer.
 First things first, get your hands on a $5 Old Navy shirt.
 (Then find out how to save at Old Navy on other gear.)

-Here are 6 ways to add a little DIY bling to your $5.00 Old Navy T-shirt for the 4th of July:
+Here are a few ways to add a little DIY bling to your Old Navy 4th of July shirts:

-1. Tie-dye your Old Navy baby onesie in red, white and blue.
+1. Tie-dye your kids’ Old Navy 4th of July shirts in red, white and blue.

 When the paint is dry, just remove the freezer paper!

-3. Use painter’s tape to create an American flag on your Old Navy t-shirt.
+3. Use painter’s tape to create an American flag on your Old Navy 4th of July shirt.

 Ready for a simple craft that will have you looking super festive for your next barbecue?
 Apply painter’s tape in a flag pattern — you can make the lines diagonal or straight.
 Then use a foam brush to apply red paint along the stripes.

 When the fabric paint is dry, cut stars from freezer paper and use an iron to apply them to the shirt, shiny-side down.